hyphaltip/htbda_perl_class/lectures/Intro_Perl/02_Loops.md

     print "hello\n";
     print("hello\n");

 Both are valid, Perl will let you get away without parenthesees in many cases.
 However if it is ambiguous it can cause problems.
 For example

+	!perl
 	use strict;
     use warnings;
     my $str = 'AB-CD';
     print join ",", split "-", $str, "\n";